“Crows feet are ingrained in my face, and I’m living too late”

 Ever since Marlon Brando and James Dean, ‘attitude’ has flirted with nihilism.
 The possibility of absurdity, nothingness, collapse… Rock ‘n’ roll culture, as a theatrical illusion of the ‘outside’ was one of modern society’s safety valves.
 Whether it fuelled catharsis or bolstered ‘identity’ it was that Dionysian moment of release that kept the system together.
 Smith explored the illusion with a prescient eye…

 He pushed every assumption to its limit, and beyond.
 The drugs, the break-ups, the snarl, the lyrical obfuscation.
 The apparent meaninglessness traced a path around the nihilist jaws that have been snapping at our age since the death of God.

 When ‘progressives’ appropriated and rebranded the ‘outside’ as a new inside, something was lost… Modern liberalism hasn’t just closed the door to this ‘outside’ it’s started to deny its existence.
 It’s where the likes of Joe Strummer got it wrong and Smith got it right.
 When Grime wins awards the ‘artist as outsider’ moves closer to self parody and when left wing politicians turn up to gigs, en masse, with mutual admiration in mind something feels broken.

 “This the rank posturings and insights of the unutterable”

 But transgression, as a will-to-nihilism will always find a way back in.
-Accordingly, an increasingly intolerant modern ‘outrage culture’ has appeared on social media, and it’s taken a Right turn.
+Accordingly, an increasingly intolerant modern ‘outrage culture’ has appeared on social media, and it’s taken a right turn against the Establishment.